 In between your journeys at King's Cross Station and have time to do some exploring?
 But not enough time to explore the vastness of London city?
 Have no fear.
 There is plenty to see and do in the vicinity of King's Cross that would keep you well entertained.

-20 top things to do near by Kings Cross St. Pancras Station
+20 top things to do near by Kings Cross Kings Cross left Luggage

 Step off your train and start exploring this iconic railway station.
-Listed below are 20 top things to do near Kings Cross St. Pancras.
+Listed below are 20 top things to do near Kings Cross Kings Cross left Luggage.

 Are you one of the many ardent Harry Potter fans who is still waiting for your Hogwarts acceptance letter?
 Don't fret too much because you just have to step to Platform 9 ¾ at Kings Cross Station and recreate the moment you barge into the magical portal with a luggage trolley to catch the magical train to Hogwarts.